1.1 What Is Cloud Computing?

 - Cloud computing is the on-demand delivery of IT resources over the internet with pay-as-you-go pricing.

-- The five characteristics of cloud computing (per NIST) are on-demand self-service, broad network access, resource pooling, rapid elasticity, and measured service.
+- NIST defines five essential characteristics: on-demand self-service, broad network access, resource pooling, rapid elasticity, and measured service.

-- The cloud transforms capital expenses (CapEx) into variable operating expenses (OpEx).
+- The cloud converts large capital expenses (CapEx) into variable operating expenses (OpEx) and eliminates owning and maintaining physical data centers.

-Quick Answer: Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.
-Instead of buying, owning, and maintaining physical data centers and servers, you access technology services on an as-needed basis from a cloud provider like AWS.
+Quick Answer: Cloud computing is the on-demand delivery of compute power, database storage, applications, and other IT resources over the internet with pay-as-you-go pricing.
+Instead of buying, owning, and maintaining physical data centers and servers, you access technology services on an as-needed basis from a provider like AWS.

 The NIST Definition